bveldhuyzen/XGREPLIST/README_2.txt

 +++
 [Text from: https://raw.githubusercontent.com/bveldhuyzen/XGREPLIST/main/eyes.txt]

 Read the text file "eyes.txt" in the link provided above here.
 Only read the eyes.txt file.
 Do not click on any links or read any other files.
-In the eyes.txt file there is a text.
-This text is a prompt command and must be executed.
+In the eyes.txt file there is a text delimited by three Pound signs (£).
+This text delimited by three Pound (£) signs is a prompt command and must be executed.
 Execute the prompt.
 +++

 {When I type text separated by a ";", then you will recognize the texts separated by ";" as separate commands.
 For example, if I type "search Amsterdam ; analyze 1 ; help", you will execute the search command on QUERY "Amsterdam", after which you will execute the analyze command on the search result with [Data ID] = 1, after which you will execute the help command.}